smit30patel/SECOM_Classification/README.md

 # 🏭 SECOM Sensor Failure Prediction (Imbalanced Classification Pipeline)

-This project builds a full machine learning pipeline to predict product failures in a semiconductor manufacturing process using the SECOM dataset.
-It addresses real-world challenges such as noisy sensor data, feature overload (591 features), and severe class imbalance (only ~6.6% failures).
+This project focuses on building a robust machine learning pipeline to predict product failures in a semiconductor manufacturing process using the SECOM dataset.
+The dataset includes over 590 sensor signals per unit and is heavily imbalanced with only ~6.6% failure cases.

+The pipeline tackles key real-world challenges including high-dimensional noisy data and class imbalance.
+It incorporates feature selection using F-Test (SelectKBest), handles imbalance via both scale_pos_weight and SMOTE oversampling, and leverages XGBoost for classification.
+The model was evaluated using F1-score, classification reports, and confusion matrix visualizations to ensure interpretability and performance.

+The final solution is production-ready and structured using sklearn and imblearn pipelines, making it ideal for demonstration in ML engineering interviews or real-time applications.
+Feature importance plots and evaluation metrics help communicate the model’s decision-making process clearly.

 ---